areitan/Code_Quiz/README_Code_Quiz.md

 ### index.html

 1. Since the HTML file is the framework for the application, I thought it was logical to start there.
-2. I played around with the layout several times to map out the pieces I thought I would need.
+2. I played around with several different layouts to map out the pieces I thought I would need.
 3. Ultimately, I decided to add sections for each "screen" I wanted to show.
+4. I added id's and event listeners to the correct answer buttons in order to use them for scoring.

 ### style.css

 1. I decided to wait to do much styling until the end, so at the beginning I only added very basic styling to the CSS file.
 Then for readability, I added more css as I went.
-3. If there is time I would like to improve the styling.
-4. Added class ```.hidden``` with  ```display: none``` to work together with the javescript and hide items when I didn't want them displayed.
+2. Added class ```.hidden``` with  ```display: none``` to work together with the javescript and hide items when I didn't want them displayed.
-5. Unortunately, I ran out of time to finish the styling.
+3. Unortunately, I ran out of time to finish the styling.

 ### script.js

 1. I made an outline of comments to help guide my process in creeating the javaScript I needed.
-2. I was unable to finish all of the coding.
-3. Added class ```.hidden``` to hide elements when I didn't want them to show.
+2. I added a class ```.hidden``` and added it or removed it for elements to controls when they would display.
+3. I used event listeners and functions to keep score and control the flow of questions.
 4. This document is incomplete.
 I ran out of time and was unable to finish all of the functionality.
+I was unable to finish all of the coding.
-5. I still need to allow the user to view t heir score and submit theit initials, and to clear the time interval.
+5. I still need to allow the user to submit their initials and score, and to reduce the time interval for incorrect answers.
+6. I left a couple of comments in this file for pieces I have yet to write.

 ## How To Contribute

 This is a work in progress.
 I ran out of time this week, so upgrades to this code are going to be left for another day.
-I still need to add in functionatlity for keeping score and storing user initials.
+I still need to add in functionatlity for storing user initials and score and displaying them.
 There are certainly more elegant way to write this code, and input is welcome.

 ## Credits